Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Method

-Our SPN draws inspiration from the biological sensorimotor neuron pathway found in insects~\cite{14,15}.
-In this pathway, sensory neurons receive information from the external environment and transmit it to spiking interneurons with discrete dynamics.
-When the afferent current causes the membrane potential of the spiking interneurons to exceed a certain threshold, they generate spikes.
-Then, the spikes transmit the signals to non-spiking interneurons, whose membrane potential determines the input current of motor neurons for effective locomotion.
+Our SPN is inspired by the sensorimotor neuron pathway observed in insects, as described in previous research~\cite{bidaye2018six,chen2022deep}.
+This pathway involves sensory neurons receiving information from the external environment and transmitting it to spiking interneurons that have discrete dynamics.
+Once the afferent current reaches a threshold, the spiking interneurons generate spikes, which then carry the signal to non-spiking interneurons.
+The membrane potential of these non-spiking interneurons determines the input current of motor neurons, which are responsible for effective locomotion.

-To correspond to this biological pathway, our SPN contains a three-layer architecture of sensory, middle processing, and motor.
-The correspondence diagram between the sensorimotor neuron pathway and our SPN is shown in Figure~\ref{fig1}.
-Taking the robotic control task as an example, the sensory layer receives a continuous state observation $\bm{o}\in \mathbb{R}^n$, including information such as the angles, velocities, and external forces of each joint of the simulated robot, where $n$ is the dimension of the input observation.
-Then the observation is transmitted to the middle processing layer.
-The neurons of the middle processing layer are implemented with the leaky integrate-and-fire (LIF)~\cite{56}, the most commonly used artificial spiking neuron.
-And the neurons of the motor layer are implemented with the leaky integrate (LI)~\cite{15}, a non-spiking neuron similar to LIF but without firing and resetting.
-Next, we describe the basic neuron models of our SPN in detail.
+To align with the biological pathway, our SPN follows a three-layer architecture consisting of the sensory layer, middle processing layer, and motor layer.
+The correspondence between the sensorimotor neuron pathway and our SPN is depicted in Fig.~\ref{fig1}.
+For instance, in the context of a robotic control task, the sensory layer acquires a continuous state observation $\bm{o}\in \mathbb{R}^n$ that comprises information such as the angles, velocities, and external forces of each joint of the simulated robot.
+Here, $n$ represents the dimensionality of the input observation.
+The sensory information is subsequently transmitted to the middle processing layer, where neurons are modeled using the leaky integrate-and-fire (LIF) \cite{dayan2003theoretical}, which is the most widely used artificial spiking neuron.
+In contrast, the motor layer neurons are modeled using the leaky integrate (LI) \cite{chen2022deep}, which is a non-spiking neuron similar to LIF but without the capability to fire and reset.
+We elaborate on the fundamental neuron models employed in our SPN in the subsequent sections.

 \paragraph{LIF.} The dynamic firing process at neuron $j$ can be described as: